-All staff are given access to the IEPs and the delivery of the interventions recorded in the IEP is (unless otherwise stated) the responsibility of the class teacher.
-They are asked to familiarise themselves with the contents, to plan and provide differentiated material and to assess work and feedback sympathetically with due regard to specific targets.
+All staff are given access to the IEPs and the delivery of the interventions recorded in the IEP is (unless otherwise stated) the responsibility of the Class Teacher/Form Tutor.
+All relevant teachers are asked to familiarise themselves with the contents, to plan and provide differentiated material and to assess work and feedback sympathetically with due regard to specific targets.

-Parental contribution to the IEP is valued and a copy of the IEP is to them each term.
-As well as the regular opportunities for discussion at Parent-Teacher Conferences, the teachers and parents may also meet, with the SENCo as required, as individual issues arise throughout the year.
+Parental contribution to the IEP is valued and the IEP is shared with them after each review/update .

+As well as theregular opportunities for discussion at Parent-Teacher Conferences, the teachers and parents may also meet with the SEN staff/SENCo as required, as individual issues arise throughout the year.